 - In software, a handful of developers contribute to most major open-source projects

-- In writing, prolific authors often seem to publish effortlessly while others struggle with a single book
+- In writing, prolific authors seem to publish effortlessly while others struggle with a single book

 - In business, serial entrepreneurs launch ventures with a speed that baffles first-timers

-It's not that these people work faster, it's that they have already put in the hours and effort.
+It's not that these people work faster; it's that they've already put in the hours.

 The Confidence Multiplier